SPIDER-MAN: NOTHING CAN STOP THE JUGGERNAUT (Marvel, 2012; Hardcover)

 Junk Food For Thought rating: 5 out of 5.

 The OCD zone- The late, lamented Marvel Premiere Classic line was sort of a junior Masterworks line.
 Classic material presented in hardcover with nice paper and sewn binding at a much lower MSRP.

 Why wasn't the cover of the Spider-Man: Murder By Spider trade paperback included in this book?
 Jeph York must have been dozing off while researching this one...

 DVD-style Extras included in this book: The Sensational Spider-Man: Nothing Can Stop The Juggernaut trade paperback cover.

 The covers to issues 226 and 230 done with modern computer coloring as seen on the book market version of the dustjacket (seen above).

 Linework and Color restoration rating: 4.75 out of 5.
 The restoration is excellent throughout the book, although several pages are printed crooked in issue 230.
 I do not believe that this is a printer error, as it is the same as some of the earlier Essentials.
-A disappointment whose blow is softened by the fact that I am going to give this book to my son when I upgrade to the Omnibus anyways.

 Paper rating: 5 out of 5.
 Heavyweight thick coated stock paper with a slight sheen.
 It also has that sweet smelling toxic Chinese ink.